Neck Pain & Headaches

 Headaches are common and almost everyone takes the odd one now and again for granted.
 You may however be suffering with more than you can cope with and chiropractors can treat many of the causes of headaches.

 Chiropractic care may help to relieve tightness in your neck muscles due to stress and tension in your neck, shoulders and back.
 Chiropractic treatment may also be effective in the treatment of headaches that are the result of an injury or repetitive strain to your neck.
-Migraine is a severe headache, accompanied by other symptoms.
-Problems affecting the bones in your neck (vertebrae) can cause headaches and be a contributory factor in migraine.
+Problems affecting the bones in your neck (vertebrae) can cause headaches and be a contributory factor in very severe headaches.

 We can identify stiffness in the joints of the neck and by treating them, improve their movement and relieve the muscle spasm and nerve irritation that may be causing the problem.